scarpent/ledgerbil/README.md

 ```

 There is a settings.py file that is set up during the build to use
 sample data in the repo.
+It's also needed for tests to pass.

 ### docker compose

 ```
+// settings.py file from build is overwritten by local files, so
+// we need to make that settings file available:
+$ cp ledgerbil/settings.py.example ledgerbil/settings.py

 $ docker-compose build
 $ docker-compose run --rm tests

-# run commands
+// run commands
 $ docker-compose run --rm lbil --help
 $ docker-compose run --rm lbil grid income
 ```